(Viral Rhinitis; Upper Respiratory Tract Infection; URI)

 - Gargle with warm salt water.
 It can help soothe a sore throat.

-Over-the-Counter MedicationsTo relieve aches, pains, and fever consider non-steroidal anti-inflammatory medications (NSAIDs), such as acetaminophen or ibuprofen.
+Over-the-Counter MedicationsTo relieve aches, pains, and fever consider non-steroidal anti-inflammatory drugs (NSAIDs), such as acetaminophen or ibuprofen.
 Prescription antiviral medication is usually not necessary.Note: Aspirin is not recommended for children with a current or recent viral infection.
 Check with your doctor before giving your child aspirin.
-Cough and cold medications include:
+Cough and cold remedies include:

 - Throat lozenges